 For MARCH, this has materialized on different fronts.
 Our organization managed to successfully build ties with the Lebanese army.
 Our constant coordination with this core institution helped refine its approach in dealing with post-conflict situations.
 Additionally, it encouraged constructive dialogue between the local communities and the army.
 Examples of such collaborations include a two-day army camp, a biannual football tournament as well as the creation of a military training base at the hands of youth from Beb El Tebbeneh and Jabal Mohsen with soldiers of the army.
 Ultimately, this helped reshape the LAF’s understanding of the socioeconomic dynamics that had led to that specific political climate which then allowed it to adapt its strategy on the ground.

 Furthermore, after being in Tripoli for over three years, MARCH realized that a considerable amount of individuals were stateless.
 These persons were never registered at birth and continue to be invisible in the eyes of the government.
-This has gravely impacted the quality of life of these people and has impaired their ability to access fundamental services such as education, healthcare, employment etc. leaving them to face a lifetime of obstacles and forcing them to turn to extreme measures such as radicalization.
+This has gravely impacted the quality of life of these people and has impaired their ability to access fundamental services such as education, healthcare, employment etc. leaving them to face a lifetime of obstacles and forcing them to turn to extreme measures such as violence and conflict.
 Therefore, due to the lack of data available on the matter, MARCH decided to conduct a field study to map out statelessness and better understand its implications.
 The findings were then presented to relevant ministries including the Ministry of Interior and Municipalities in an effort to collectively create a road-map to move towards an action plan.
 Following this first step, the organization was able to partner with Siren Associates to develop an automated system that would drastically transform the work of civil status registrars across the country while promoting transparency, efficiency and accountability.